getzep/docs.getzep.com/docs/sdk/langchain.md

 # Long-term Memory Persistence, Enrichment, and Search for Langchain Apps

 Langchain Python and LangchainJS ship with `ZepMemory` and `ZepRetriever` classes.
-There are also `ZepVectorStore` classes available for both Python and Javascript.
+There are also `ZepVectorStore` classes available for both Python and typescript.

 ### Managing Chat History Memory